 Gen Z is 3x more likely to fall for online scams than baby boomers.
 Teens aged 14-17 reported losing a collective $210 million to online fraud in 2023 alone — up 2,500% from 2017.

-Social Catfish / FTC data analysis, 2024The "free Robux generator" is the single most common entry point.
+Social Catfish, based on FTC Consumer Sentinel Network data, 2024The "free Robux generator" is the single most common entry point.
 Scammers have built an entire ecosystem around the phrase: YouTube channels with tutorials, TikTok videos with "proof it works," Discord servers with bots, and thousands of lookalike websites that rotate URLs faster than platforms can ban them.
+Common Sense Media's Roblox platform review covers the parent-control settings that block the most common entry points before a teen ever reaches a generator page.

 How the scam actually works